zowe/community/Technical-Steering-Committee/projects.md

 ![Major releases support schedule](https://www.zowe.org/assets/img/major_releases.png)

+**Note:** Projects that are part of the Core and reach Long Term Support needs to be supported by the conformant support providers.

 #### Recommended Use

 Put the project in the Production environment.
 The project is stable and mature.